insanum/gcalcli/docs/README.md

                              or skip it, by default everything is imported quietly without any interaction
-                           - if -d is given then each event in the file is displayed and not imported, a --calendar does not need to be specified for this option
+                           - if -d is given then each event in the file is displayed and is not imported, a --calendar does not need to be specified for this option

   remind <mins> <command>  execute command if event occurs within <mins>